 Hoan Kiem Lake and Ngoc Son or also called as Sword Lake and Turtle Tower is popular both for locals and tourists around Hanoi.
 A lot of students from school trips also pays a visit to this remarkable attraction of the capital.

-Hoa Lo Prison was built in time of French occupation but later on used for American prisoners.
+Hoa Lo Prison was built in the time of French occupation but later on used for American prisoners.
 Despite that there is not much to see in this prison, it holds a very important history during the war between American and Vietnamese.

 Ho Chi Minh Mausoleum is must see as the embalmed body of Ho Chi Minh is displayed and open for viewing here.
 However, the rules are quite strict.
 Visitors have to pay respect when visiting this place; no shorts, no tank tops, no smoking, no hands in your pocket and no taking of photos.
-The guards will assist you into two lines and the only chance to see the body is through a moving line, visitors are not allowed to stop and look for longer time into the embalmed body.
+The guards will assist you into two lines and the only chance to see the body is through a moving line, visitors are not allowed to stop and look for a long time into the embalmed body.

 Check out some of the cool and cheap tours you could do in Ho Chi Minh Mausoleum.

 One Pillar Pagoda is one of the two most iconic pagodas in Vietnam.
 It was built by Emperor Ly Thai Tong.
-According to the court records, Ly Thai Tong was childless and dreamt that a bodhisattva Avalokiteshvar handed him a a son while seating on a Lotus flower.
+According to the court records, Ly Thai Tong was childless and dreamt that a bodhisattva Avalokiteshvar handed him a son while seating on a Lotus flower.
 Later on, Ly Thia Tong married a peasant girl and gave birth to a boy.
 Ly Thai Tong then built this pagoda as a thank you for receiving a son.

 Check out some of the cool and cheap tours you could do in One Pillar Pagoda.

 St. Joseph’s Cathedral was built in 1886 for the Roman Catholic Archdiocese.
 It’s the church for nearly 4 million Catholics in the country.
 This church serves mass several times of the day.
-Sunday evening is the busiest one and large number of crowds will be scattered around.
+Sunday evening is the busiest one and a large number of crowds will be scattered around.

 This is a shoestring sample budget of 4 days trip in Hanoi City.
 But of course, if you want to treat yourself a bit, for beers, coffees and a small touch of luxury, I suggest you can start with this budget then adjust it depends how much you are willing to spend.

 Sit at any local restaurant and order a Pho before starting your exciting day.
 Walk around the Hoan Kiem Lake and enjoy the view of the remarkable lake of Hanoi City.
 Then visit the temple of Ngoc Son.
 Inside you will see a very creative and impressive temple.
 Souvenirs are also available.
-From this area you will see the beauty of Ngoc Son, the tower in the middle of the lake which is legendary.
+From this area, you will see the beauty of Ngoc Son, the tower in the middle of the lake which is legendary.
 You can spend your morning here before taking a break for lunch.

 Gear up your energy with heavy breakfast because Ho Chi Minh Mausoleum will require a bit of a walk.
 It’s 3.3 kms from Hoan Kiem Lake, it will take around 30-35 minutes.
-A strict but well maintained mausoleum, where you can view Ho Chi Minh’s embalmed body.
+A strict but well-maintained mausoleum, where you can view Ho Chi Minh’s embalmed body.
 Remember to dress properly or else you will not be able to admit inside.
-Royal Palace and Ho Chi Minh’s house and car is also available for viewing.
-One Pillar Pagoda is very short distance from Ho Chi Minh’s Mausoleum, take a small walk and enjoy this iconic Pagoda.
+Royal Palace and Ho Chi Minh’s house and the car is also available for viewing.
+One Pillar Pagoda is a very short distance from Ho Chi Minh’s Mausoleum, take a small walk and enjoy this iconic Pagoda.
 End your day with a cold Hanoi Beer and enjoy the rest of the evening.

 Walk around the Old Quarter and start your day with the local Egg Coffee before heading to the Temple of Literature which is dedicated to Confucius.
-This is also the first Vietnam’s National University which is built in 1070.
+This is also the first Vietnam National University which is built in 1070.
 Then head back to the Old Quarter and enjoy a fulfilling Bun Bo Nam Bo for lunch.
 Some local beers and dancing would be great to end a long day in the busy city of Hanoi.

 Before checking out of your hostel, have a relaxing morning and walk around the city.
 Shopping area is everywhere and cheap souvenirs can be found in every corner.
 Sit around the Hoan Kiem Lake while watching a busy morning of the locals and their fascinating traffic.